 In the back of this painting (I think) I see Maria being visited by an angel.
 This could be an annunciation to the blessed virgin Mary scene.

-I could go on and on showing how much I like this painting by -for instance- telling you how beautiful Joseph’s cloak is done.
-Or by creating grey hair through darkening the background with a thick green forest scene.
-But let me stop and return to my drawing to finish my small interpretation of this painting for my Christmas card.
+I could go on and on showing you how beautiful Joseph’s cloak is done.
+Or the technical skills of creating grey hair through darkening the background around the head of Joseph with a thick green forest scene.
+However, I stop and return to my drawing to finish my small interpretation of this painting.
+Enjoy my work-in-progress.

 Martinus Antonius Kuytenbrouwer (1777-1850) was a Dutch soldier and painter of animals and landscapes.
 His first exhibition was held in 1813 in Amsterdam followed by more successful exhibitions.
 Horses played a major role in his work as a painter, most likely because as an officer he dealt with horses daily.
 M.A.
 Kuytenbrouwer was a member of the Utrecht Society of Arts and Sciences and the Royal Academy of Fine Arts in Amsterdam.
 He married Johanna Sophia Gijsberta Kolff in 1798.
 Their son M. A. Kuytenbrouwer Jr. (1821 -1897) became a painter too.
 A total of 24 works are known by Kuytenbrouwer Senior.
 Above is shown the undated Motherhood.